 The first time I had the pass I was in the ‘Young person’ category and we used it to gain free car parking at the nearest place for some great days out with our kids.
 It was nice and cheap for us so I definitely felt it was worth it then.

-Honestly we use it for free entrance, that’s the point for us.
+Honestly we use it for free entrance and the free parking, that’s the point for us and especially so since we have a lot of local areas owned by the NT.
 Many people might do it for the charity aspect and helping to keep these sites alive but that’s not our priority.
 I do appreciate that happens but for us it’s a way of prepaying some days out and knowing we have it available for ‘free’ when we want to visit.

 It’s super easy to sign up and join and your membership starts straight away so perfect if you’ve left it last minute like I have a tendency to do.
 You get a temporary card that you can print out and it works for a month while the payments get set up.
 Again, it was really easy to do.